 The band was formed in the summer of 1990.
 The members would explain that Centinex is a meaningless word invented by singer Lamppu in a bout of drunkenness.
 Death metal for years and years, Centinex has allowed a decade to pass before some real recognition has come its way.
 The band's first recording is the March 1991 rehearsal tape and showcased a band with two singers.
 This is to be followed by many tapes and singles like July 91's End Of Life demo (recorded at Sunlight Studio) and a split 7" with Inverted in 1994.
 The band changed singers in 1998 and operated with a drum machine (named Kalimmaa) between 1995 and 1999.
 The band signed to Candlelight in 2001 and played its first American show.
+The release of Centinex's split picture EP with Nunslaughter was postponed to the autumn of 2001.
+In Fact, it arrived two years late.
+The band has also cancelled an appearance at Germany's Party San Festival to appear at The Milwaukee Metal Festival.
 In 2002, Jonas Kjellgren, Carnal Forge drummer Stefan Westerberg, and former S.I.B and Turabus singer and bass player Mikael Danielsson formed a new doom metal band called World Below.
 It was announced in 2003 that the band would release the forthcoming album, Decadence - Prophecies Of Cosmic Chaos, in January of 2004 through Candlelight Records.
 This date was later postponed to March, 2004.
 The album was recorded at Black Lounge Studio in June and July.
 The band also parted ways with drummer Kennet Englund.
 Ronnie Bergerståhl, formerly of Julie Laughs No More and Amaran, joined the band behind the drums.
 The band released World Declension on June 27th of 2005 through Cold/Regain Records.
 The album was issued through Candlelight in America later that year.
 Demonical was a new death metal band featuring Johan Jansson, Ronnie Bergerståhl and Martin Schulman in 2006.
 In the meanwhile, the band cancelled its farewell gig on May 13th of 2006 following officially throwing in the towel two months earlier.

 The former Wild Rags’ band reformed in 2014 after an eight-year absence.
 Martin Schulman had brought Centinex back and was to play a comeback show in September at the Kill Town Death Fest in Copenhagen, Denmark.
 The 2013 Teutonische Invasion EP featured older Kreator and Sodom covers the band had performed.
 Diabolical’s Sverker Widgren was on guitar.
 Alexander Högbom of October Tide was singing.